 A major renovation and growth project was completed is 2011 affording the school two more floors of multi-use classrooms, study facilities, and professor and staff offices.
 Today, Atlanta’s John Marshall Law School remains the sole surviving heir to Georgia’s long tradition of law schools offering a part-time evening program designed to provide access to legal education to non-traditional students.
 As we move further into the 21st century, the Law School has placed itself in a position to grow and develop into a major institution of legal education in the southeast.

-*At different points in Atlanta’s John Marshall Law School’s history, the Law School has been formerly known as both John Marshall Law School and Atlanta Law School.
+*At different points in Atlanta’s John Marshall Law School’s history, the Law School has been formerly known as both Law School of the South and John Marshall Law School.